 Who should be at the appointment?

-All involved family members should make an attempt to be at the appointment, so that all of the involved people can give input into the history of your pet's behavior problem, as well as be present for the discussion of the treatment of the problem.
+All involved family members should make an attempt to be at the appointment, so that all of the involved people can give input into the history of your pet's behavior problem, as well as be present for the discussion and participation in the treatment of the problem.

 If your pet's problem is fighting with another household pet, we ask that no more than two animals be present at the appointment without prior approval from the clinician on the case.
-A videotape of their interactions reveals a lot about their problem (see below on how to set up the video sessions).
+If more than one patient is to be present, we require one person per pet and that the individual is capable of controlling the animal.
+A video of their interactions reveals a lot about their problem (see below on how to set up the video sessions).

 What should I do prior to my appointment?

 There are some things that you can do to help prepare for your appointment

 First and foremost, exercise safety precautions if your pet is aggressive.
 Do not put your pet into situations which are potentially dangerous to itself, yourself, your family, other people, and/or other animals.

 You should keep a journal or video recording of the following:

 - Interactions with family members and other pets.